Visit the armored diving suits section in the historical diving section to learn all about the pioneers of atmospheric diving suits.

 Around 1972 another company (Oceaneering International) showed interest in putting new energy in an armored diving suit idea.
 The firm knew that oil companies needed to go deeper and deeper and that saturation diving in these depths would be too expensive.
 After negotiations OE took over the JIM's rights from DHB and improved it further.

-Old JIM versions could go up to 500 meters and had 6 oil supported universal joints.
-The oil formed a perfect watertight sea and ensured movability.
-The hands on the ends of the arms were soon replaced with pinchers.
+500 meters and had 6 oil supported universal joints.
+The oil formed a perfect

+soon replaced with pinchers.
+In case of an emergency this umbilical could be disconnected.
+Also the weights on the outside of JIM that assure negative buoyancy can be dropped by the diver so JIM will float to the surface.
 JIM was engaged in numerous successful diving jobs, especially in the off shore oil business.
 Over the years modifications were made to JIM.
 The joints were replaced with others that allowed greater movability.
 The body is now made of fiberglass and the four portholes replaced with a massive dome.
 Depth limits now go to about 700 meters.
-This newer suit is known as JIM IV.
+This newer suit is known as JIM IV. |

 SAM